-While they’ve never risen to the same “household name” fame as brands like Omega, Rolex, and Panerai, Oris is one of those luxury brands where the more you dig into their history the more fascinating they become.
-Whether you’re a fan of bulletproof tool watches, vintage-inspired design, or you’re just a watch industry history buff, there’s a surprising volume of talking points related to Oris watches.
+While they’ve never risen to the same “household name” fame as brands like Omega, Rolex, and Panerai, Oris is one of those luxury watch brands where the more you dig into their history the more fascinating they become.
+Whether you’re a fan of bulletproof tool watches, vintage-inspired design, or you’re just a watch industry history buff, there’s a surprising volume of talking points related to Oris Watches.
 While there aren’t enough words and pages to cover every single facet of the brand in a single web feature, today we’re digging into the archives to give you a comprehensive look at the brand from both a historical and technical perspective.

 Oris Co-Founder Paul Cattin